 Visit Buckeye Heart & Vascular Institute

 An arrhythmia occurs when there is a disruption or change in the heart’s normal electrical impulses.
 The changes in electrical impulses may cause the heart to beat faster, slower, or irregularly.
 When the heart is not beating properly, it is unable to pump blood effectively.
+Arrhythmia is one of the most common cardiovascular concerns a patient could have.

-What causes an arrhythmia?
 The cause of arrhythmia varies from patient to patient.
 Your physician will work with you to determine what triggers your arrhythmia.

 Arrhythmias may be caused by: